All Episodes

 Because they're going to support Syrian President Assad and his use of chemical weapons against children.

-You know, it's funny because I had a lot of discussions with my friends this weekend, and frankly, they're evenly divided as about whether it was the right thing to do.
+You know, it's funny because I had a lot of discussions with my friends this weekend, and frankly, they're evenly divided about whether it was the right thing to do.

 Now, the polls show about 57% of the American people agree with President Trump.

-I wish we lived in a world where what happened on Palm Sunday in Egypt didn't happen, and ISIS claiming credit for the suicide bomb attack on a Christian church there.
+I wish we lived in a world where what happened on Palm Sunday in Egypt didn't happen.

-I wish I wish Nazi Germany never happened.
+I wish Nazi Germany never happened.

-I wish fascism never existed, Nazism never existed, communism, you know, under Stalin and company, you know, didn't kill 30 million people.
+Communism, you know, under Stalin and company, you know, didn't kill 30 million people.

 I wish there was no such thing as the killing fields in Cambodia.